felipevalves/nginx/README.md

 Configured reverse proxy and load balance

+- Port 80 reverse proxy to 8080.
+- Load balance on 8080 to 8001 and 8002
+- Use nginx -h to see default path
+- Use nginx -t to validate conf file
+- Use nginx -s reload, to reload configuration

 * Instructions
   * After clone nginx project, go to nginx directory
   * Create image